Maybe you’re one of the lucky ones. Your target market overwhelmingly chooses you over the competition because of your clear technical advantage.

 - Cleanliness of the workpiece process environment

-Your customers need to know your process specifications so that they can determine if your equipment is capable of operating on their workpiece.
+Your customers need to know your process specifications to determine if your equipment is capable of operating on their workpiece.
 For example, suppose that you are a commercial jet manufacturer selling to airlines that feature long-haul, non-stop flights.
 Your customers would need to know your maximum non-stop flying distance to be sure that you were capable of flying their passengers.
 In this case, long-haul passengers are the workpiece.

 Superior Process Specifications Can be a Source of Value

 All capital equipment buyers derive value from their purchases in a similar way.
 At the highest level, value drivers for capital equipment buyers are the same, whether they’re buying manufacturing equipment, bulldozers, or jet airplanes.
-These value drivers can be arranged in an expression that describes the revenue that your customer can earn with your equipment, divided by the cost of producing that revenue.
-This is called the comprehensive value expression.
-It captures all the economic gains and costs associated with a capital equipment purchase.
+You can arrange these value drivers in an expression that describes the revenue your customer can earn with your equipment, divided by the cost of producing that revenue.
+This expression is called the comprehensive value expression.
+It captures all the economic gains and costs associated with purchasing capital equipment.
 See below.

 Comprehensive value expression for capital equipment

-Process specifications are not value drivers as we’ve defined them above, but they can be a source of value.
+Process specifications are not value drivers as defined above, but they can be a source of value.
 They can be a “value-driver driver.”
-Say, for example, your customers routinely cite your or your competitor’s superior process specification as the reason they buy or don’t buy from you.
-What’s actually happening is that the process specification is affecting one of the value drivers in the comprehensive value expression.
-This in turn is driving the buying decision.
+For example, your customers routinely cite your or your competitor’s superior process specification as to why they buy or don’t buy from you.
+What’s happening is that the process specification is affecting one of the value drivers in the comprehensive value expression.
+This value driver is driving the buying decision.
 As a value-based strategy practitioner, your job is to understand how.

 Superior Process Specifications can be Irrelevant